WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Networking/index.md

 Both the Meadow F7 development board and SMT module have WiFi networking via the ESP32 co-processor.
 The Meadow F7 embedded SMT module also adds optional ethernet capabilities.

+## Current Limitations

+Beta 4.0 introduces the first version of our networking stack for Meadow and there are a few known limitations to be aware of when using:

+ * **SSL not supported** - Currently, only unencrypted traffic is supported via HTTP.
+We're working on TLS support.
+ * **`HttpServer` not available** - `HttpClient` has been tested and is fully supported, but we're still working on `HttpServer` support.
+ * **Network scans require a network connection** - Due to a limitation in the API, you must first connect to a WiFi network before attempting a scan.
+ * **`HttpClient` memory leak** - Each `HttpClient.Request` incurs a `~5k` memory leak on the ESP32 coprocessor, so after a number of requests it will no longer be functional.
+If requests become unresponsive, a call to `Device.InitWiFiAdapter()` will reset the ESP32 coprocessor and get things running again.
+Note that requests performed low-level socket calls do not incur this memory leak.

 # WiFi

 ## Initializing the `WiFiAdapter`